-Walk the second part of France’s important Medieval pilgrimage from Alès – the Cevennes gateway, to St Gilles-du-Gard in Camargue – with a fabulous two-day Camarguaise extension via a Compostella variant and the Canal du Midi a Sete to The Mediterranean Coast.
-We were the first tour operators anywhere in the world to offer this trip, so purchase yours in the knowledge that you’re in the safe and competent hands of the trail experts.
-Please contact us if you’d like to complete the full pilgrimage route in one go, – in 14 or 15 nights from Le Puy en Velay. “
+Walk the second part of France’s important Medieval pilgrimage from Vezenobrès – in the Cevennes foothills, to St Gilles-du-Gard in Camargue.
+Then cross The Camargue to Aigues-Mortes on The Mediterranean Coast.
+This fabulous walled cité was the point of departure for Crusaders en route to the Holy Land.
+You get there via a Compostella variant and by following the Canal du Midi at Sete.
+We were the first tour operators anywhere in the world to offer this trip, so purchase yours in the knowledge that you’re in the safe and competent hands of the trail experts. “

 Pilgrims have walked this sacred path since the tenth century, but the preceding period was one of Roman dominance and subsequent invasions by Vandales, Wisigoths and Saracens.
 Charlemagne’s calming influence is writ large across the landscape.
 The Camisard Rebellion left its scars and more recent history was marked by the Nazi occupation.

-Experience a master-class in French history and enter Roman Nemasus [Nimes] by a unique back door.
-Then stride out across the picturesque Costieres region, with its Roman vineyards, and past the first tall reeds that signal your arrival in the Camargue delta.
-The ancient port of St Gilles-du-Gard is a fine over-night stay.
-Signaling for most pilgrims an important staging post en route to the Promised Land or Santiago; for you, it represents the start of a Camarguaise trail that takes you to the perfect finalé, the magnificent walled cité of Aigues-Mortes.
+Experience a master-class in French history and enter Roman Nemasus [Nimes] by a unique ‘back door’.
+Then stride out across the picturesque Costieres region, with its Roman vineyards.
+The first tall reeds signal your arrival in the Camargue delta.
+The ancient port of St Gilles-du-Gard boasts a fine abbey that signalled, for most pilgrims, an important staging post en route to the Promised Land or Santiago.
+For you, it represents the start of a Camarguaise trail that takes you to the grand finale – the magnificent walled cité of Aigues-Mortes.

 Saint-Giles Pilgrimage is the chance for everyone to enjoy France’s forgotten medieval pilgrimage on a light walking holiday through Garrigues, Costieres & Camargue to a Crusader port on the Mediterranean coast.